-Prerequisites, Pre/Co-Requisites, Co-Requisites, etc:
+Prerequisites, Pre/Co-Requisites, Co-Requisites, etc.

-Rationale for the Course:
+Rationale for the course

-Observable Evidence: avoid objectives that are written in a non-measurable manner such as appreciation, understanding, knowing, becoming, expanding, increasing, etc.
+Observable Evidence: avoid objectives that are written in a non-measurable manner, such as appreciation, understanding, knowing, becoming, expanding, increasing, etc.

 Frequency of Evaluations: the outline should provide a logical presentation of when and where the evaluations occur.

 Ensure the evaluations appropriately support the learning objectives.
-For instance, if the course is a 400-level course and is focused on integration of theories and concepts, one may expect to see an evaluation such as a project where the student is analyzing, synthesizing, and constructing arguments based on theories and concepts.
+For instance, if the course is a 400-level course and is focused on the integration of theories and concepts, one may expect to see an evaluation such as a project where the student is analyzing, synthesizing, and constructing arguments based on theories and concepts.